Channels with Input-Correlated Synchronization Errors: Capacity theorems for channels with input-correlated synchronization errors

 where the last inequality uses the hypothesis on $b$ from the theorem statement.
 Therefore, it is enough to show that

 First, by the triangle inequality, we have

 We analyze the two terms in the sum separately.
 For the first term, combining \cref{lem:id-rem-star-gen} with Markov's inequality yields

-where the last inequality holds by the hypothesis on $b$ from the theorem statement.
-For the second term, by \cref{lem:conv-star-gen}, for all $t\geq t_0$ with $t_0$ a sufficiently large constant depending on $\eps$, $b$, and $X$, we have
+where the second inequality uses the fact that $n\geq tb$ and the last inequality holds by the hypothesis on $b$ from the theorem statement.
+For the second term, by \cref{lem:conv-star-gen} with $\eps/3$ in place of $\eps$, for all $n\geq n_0$ with $n_0$ a sufficiently large constant depending on $\eps$, $b$, and $X$, we have

 Combining \cref{eq:prob-triangle-gen} with \cref{eq:markov-gen,eq:conv-star-gen} yields \cref{eq:new-goal-gen}, as desired. \end{proof}